 The defining characteristics of the CERA credential as offered by the European Actuarial Academy are:

-The seminar focuses on quantitative analyses of financial and non-financial risks of an insurance company and the effect and possible applications of risk mitigation techniques.
+The seminar - this year exceptionally organized as a web session - focuses on quantitative analyses of financial and non-financial risks of an insurance company and the effect and possible applications of risk mitigation techniques.
 After an introduction to the economic valuation of an insurance company, including stochastic valuation models and approximation techniques for life companies, and the building blocks of its economic balance sheet, the risk measure as well as the relevant regulatory requirements of Solvency II will be discussed.
 Different concepts of risk modelling covering from standard formula to fully internal models will be presented.